 National Cookie Day is celebrated in America on December 4th.
 This holiday was created by Matt Nader, founder of the Blue Chip Cookies confectionery company, in 1987 as an opportunity to advertise his products.
 The date has since been embraced by competitors and cookie lovers alike!

 Cookies are believed to have originated in Persia in the 7th century AD when sugar became available.
 Over time, the sweet treat spread throughout the world and is now enjoyed by many.

 - In the 17th century, cookies were often dipped in wine at the end of a meal.

-- in Britain they were served not as a treat, but as a means of fresh breath.
-Anise and musk were added to their composition;
+- In Britain, they were served not as a treat, but as a means of freshening breath.

 Bake your favorite cookies and invite your family for a tasting.
-Look at the recipes and choose the option you are interested in.
-Throw a party – ask your friends to bring their favorite treats and find out how you combine tastes.
-Organize a charity event by selling a prepared dessert, and donate the proceeds to organizations that need help.
+Throw a party and ask your friends to bring their favorite treats and find out how different flavors combine.
+Alternatively, organize a charity event by selling homemade cookies and donate the proceeds to organizations that need help.

 National Cookie Day is observed on December 4 each year.